5 Characteristics of High Performance Management Systems

 Active listening is crucial as it helps employees feel appreciated.
 Empathy is another key trait of a high-performing manager because they can sense their employees’ feelings.

-They relate to what they go through, and they interact with their problems.
-Statistics show that 93% of employees would stay in an empathetic workplace, despite different challenges.
+They relate to what employees go through, and they interact with their problems.
+Statistics showOpens in a new tab that 93% of employees would stay in an empathetic workplace, despite different challenges.
 As a matter of fact, 60% will even accept a decrease in their salary as long as they work with an empathetic manager.

 5. Learn to be more adaptable